 In returning to the inpatient units during this year, PGY-2 residents receive additional exposure to psychiatric specialties to develop further competence across the field.
 PGY-2s move beyond learning the basic skills of internship and begin to acquire more specific diagnostic, therapeutic, and leadership skills.
 They apply these skills while learning and practicing more advanced psychotherapy in scheduled sessions with patients.
 On the inpatient units, PGY-2s are also responsible for more intensive clinical teaching responsibilities at Mount Sinai, where they work with more autonomy, teach and lead PGY-1 residents, and supervise medical students.

-All PGY-2 residents complete one to two months in the Psychiatric Emergency Service at Mount Sinai Medical Center, where they encounter a variety of acute presentations of psychiatric illnesses.
+All PGY-2 residents complete one to two months in the Psychiatric Emergency Service at Mount Sinai Health System, where they encounter a variety of acute presentations of psychiatric illnesses.
 Residents are supervised by an on-site attending in the psychiatric emergency room, and learn about triaging and treating acute psychiatric crises.

 PGY-2’s also begin their out-patient experience by conducting intake evaluations at the Bronx VA outpatient department, where they hone their skills in diagnosis, triaging, and treatment planning of new patients.
 Residents are also encouraged to begin treating long-term psychotherapy patients under individualized supervision in the outpatient clinic during this year.